SenseNet/sensenet/docs/ctd.md

 The following elements build up the field definition:

 - **Field**: root element, holds basic information in attributes
     - **name** attribute (required): name of the field.
-If a field with the given name is already defined in the type hierarchy field types must match.
+If a field with the given name is already defined in the system (on another content type), field types must match.
     - **type** attribute (this or **handler** is required): the short name of the field type.
 This is defined with the *ShortName* attribute of the corresponding [Field](field.md) class (field handler implementation).
     - **handler** attribute (this or **type** is required): the fully qualified type name of field handler class.
 Prefer using type attribute instead of handler, for example: